TREVOR's Stilt Shoes Gallery

 July 17, 1999

 The red sneakers in the previous picture lasted only a year, but these red felt slippers only lasted a few months!
-That lasted so short a time, in fact, that this is the only photo I could find with them in it.
+They lasted so short a time, in fact, that this is the only photo I could find with them in it.
 (If you look carefully, you can just barely see the toe of the left foot, too.)
 When I attached them I knew that they were just a temporary lash-up, but they had been sitting in my closet unused for so long!
 Plus new stilt pants, and new yellow socks, too!

 Red Plastic Work Shoes